 You cannot come to Ketchikan without seeing the North American Bald Eagle.
 The American National Animal is also rich in Ketchikan’s history and folklore.
 The Native origin of Ketchikan comes from the Tongas and Cape Fox Tlingit Indians.
 It has been said that Ketchikan takes its name from the Tlingit named creek “Kitschk-hin”, which runs Southeast of our downtown and into the Tongass Narrows.
 Some believe the name “Kitschk-hin” means “thundering wings of an eagle”.

-There may be opportunities to ride along with Killer Whales on our way to our Crabbing Grounds.
+There may be opportunities to ride along with Killer Whales.
 Keep an eye out for the Alpha Male.
 You can tell the Alpha from the position he takes in the Pod and the large Dorsal Fin.
 These males can reach a length up to 30 feet and have a dorsal fin reaching 6 to 7 feet.